Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 The monero-gui.dmg has the monero-wallet.app (and other tools) in build/release/bin/ i found that double clicking on the dmg opened the monero wallet gui.

 My Server is usually availiable 24/7.
 Its solar powered, so occasionally OUT late at night, or for maintainance.
-It is a dynamic IP Address, on Fiber 50mbs.
-Self-signed SSL Certificate, so there is a pop-up security warning, and dialog box, view certificate, accept if you want ssl, when you get in (am working on getting LetsEncrypt Cert).
-Occasionally the IP Number is changed.
+On Fiber 50mbs.
+Certbot / Letsencrypt SSL Certificate.
+It is a dynamic IP Address, Occasionally the IP Number is changed.
 Hosted in Philippines.

 The 10Mb. monero-wallet-gui.app is here, and in Releases; with longer file name, in tar.xz format.